 Every year, we release a new version of the Creative Living Workbook.
 Reimagined.
 Deepened.
 Evolved alongside the community.

-And as long as you're in the platform, you get the most recent edition for free.
+And as long as you're in the platform, you get the most recent edition for included in your membership, inside the Expression Library.

 This is a living practice that grows with you.